 Year End Tax Reporting

-The Office of the Chancellor will file the special Forms 1099 along with consolidated Form ET-A Nonresident Entertainer Tax, Promoter's Annual Reconciliation (.pdf) by the required due date.
+The System Office will file the special Forms 1099 along with consolidated Form ET-A Nonresident Entertainer Tax, Promoter's Annual Reconciliation (.pdf) by the required due date.

 Nonresident Entertainer Tax Return